dashingsoft/pyarmor/docs/man.rst

     obfuscate    Obfuscate python scripts
-    licenses     Generate new licenses for obfuscated scripts pack         Pack obfuscated scripts to one bundle hdinfo       Show hardware information
+    licenses     Generate new licenses for obfuscated scripts pack         Obfuscate scripts then pack them to one bundle hdinfo       Show hardware information

 The commands for project::